ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a lung NET. Use the

 There are 2 somatostatin analogs used to treat NETs: octreotide and lanreotide.
-Neither of these medications has been approved by the U.S. Food and Drug Administration (FDA).
+Neither of these medications has been approved by the U.S. Food and Drug Administration (FDA) for lung NETs, but when they are used, that use is based on how other NETs are treated.
 Octreotide is available in 2 forms: short-acting is given under the skin (subcutaneously) and long-acting is given as an intramuscular (IM) injection.
-Short-acting is generally prescribed for people with the breathing-related symptoms of carcinoid syndrome.
-Lanreotide is given as a long-acting subcutaneous injection.
-The most common side effects are high blood sugar levels, the development of gallstones, and mild digestive system upset, such as bloating and nausea.
+Short-acting is generally prescribed for people to control breakthrough symptoms of carcinoid syndrome.
+Lanreotide is given as a long-acting deep subcutaneous injection.
+The most common side effects are pain at the injection site, headache, high blood sugar levels, the development of gallstones, and mild digestive system upset, such as bloating, nausea, and changes in bowel movements.
 Ask your health care team about how side effects can be managed.